sswahn/server/README.md

 # Server
-A simple JavaScript library for performing HTTP requests.
+A simple, robust, and extendable server utility for performing HTTP requests and streamlining CRUD operations.

 ## Features
 - Concise methods for GET, POST, PUT, and DELETE requests.